16.8: Detailed Figure Descriptions

 The beach below the armoring attempts from 16.3.3.
 Note the large chunks of concrete that have fallen down the cliff, suggesting the cliff is not successfully stabilized by this artificial hardware.
 Also of note are the layers of sand in the cliff; if one walks up to these layers, the sand comes apart easily in one's hand.
 There is no bedrock here; this is all perched on a pillar of loose sand.

-A collapsed section of beach long the Lost Coast at Centerville Beach.
-This photograph shows a sign warning hikers to stay away from the cliff, though now that the sign has nearly fallen that seems to be a bit redundant.
+A collapsed section of beach along the Lost Coast at Centerville Beach.
+This photograph shows a sign, at the headscarp of a recent landslide, warning hikers, "Hazardous Cliff, Stay Away."
+Now that the sign has nearly fallen that seems to be a bit redundant.

 The effects of a sea wall.
 Incoming waves are reflected by the sea wall with almost full energy, meaning that the waves carry away beach sand (the particles moving away from the wall).
 In the best case scenario, this eliminates the sand that made the beach enjoyable, and in the worst case, undermines the sea wall itself, causing possible collapse and endangerment of the house behind the sea wall.

-A before/after shoreline situation where installation of a breakwater creates sand accumulation behind the breakwater.
+installation of a breakwater creates sand accumulation behind the breakwater.
 This alters the shoreline so that the sand eventually reaches the breakwater.
+In addition, water moves toward the coast on either side of the breakwater, eroding away the sand in those areas.